hwdsl2/docker-ipsec-vpn-server/README.md

 ### Environment variables

-This Docker image uses the following three environment variables, that can be declared in an `env` file:
+This Docker image uses the following three variables, that can be declared in an `env` file:

 ```
 VPN_IPSEC_PSK=<IPsec pre-shared key>